 Note that when you book a two day trip, people who are on a day trip will most probably join as well on the first day.
 We started our trip with 12 people but enjoyed our evening and second day with just one other couple.

 Why visit Monkey Island?

 Monkey Island is popular with many tourists since there’s a lot of monkeys to see from up close and a somewhat challenging climb to the viewing point provides stunning views of the islands sprawled along the bay.

 I liked the climb up, but unfortunately the clouds did not allow us to see much further than the golden sand beach below us.
 As for the monkeys, I felt rather sad and frustrated seeing them on the beach.
-People have started to feed the monkeys and leave rubbish on the beach which has resulted in the monkeys now being quite aggressive in stealing food and drinks from tourists, and drink from beer cans.
-Many of the tourists find this hilarious, but if you care just one bit for nature conservation you will not enjoy seeing this.
+People have started to feed the monkeys and leave rubbish on the beach which has resulted in the monkeys now being quite aggressive in stealing food and drinks from tourists, and they drink from beer cans.
+Many of the tourists find this hilarious, but if you care just one bit for nature conservation you will not enjoy seeing this nor partipate in this.